 Colorado Medicaid is a state-run insurance option for adults and children, as well as individuals with disabilities, living in Colorado.
-Find out if you or your loved one qualifies to get incontinence products through Colorado Medicaid.

 Can I Receive Incontinence Products Through Colorado Medicaid?